Rorschach Archives and Collection

 The Rorschach Archives and Collection can be used for academic purposes by anyone interested.
 Advance notice is required for research access to the archival material.

 This material is freely accessible, apart from a few exceptions which are kept back from the public for reasons of data protection and preservation.
 There may be charges for and/or conditions of use.
-Reproductions are only permissible after consultation with the University Library Bern.
+Reproductions are only permissible after consultation with the IMG.

 Apart from a small number of exceptions, all books may be borrowed.
 Articles from periodicals or journals are only available as photocopies.